5jt/dyalog-cookbook/manuscript/09-Documentation.md

 ### Public interface

-Next we specify which functions we want included in the document: not all but just those designed to be called from the outside.
+Next we specify which functions we want to be included in the document: not all but just those designed to be called from the outside.
 In a class those are called the _public interface_, and it’s easy to see why.

 For classes ADoc can work out what’s public and what isn’t using the `Public Access` statements.
 For namespaces there is no such mechanism.